RoxasShadow/Botemon/README.md

   * Create a new cache.
 Only for channel operators.

 - pkhelp
-  * Print all available commands
+  * Print all available commands.

 - pkversion
-  * Print the version of Botémon.
+  * Print the version of both Botémon and [Smogon](https://github.com/RoxasShadow/Smogon).